Monster (Kanye West song): Reception

 HitFix's Melinda Newman called the video both "chilling" and "raw" and stated that the video captured the concept of the song well, expressing that it was a "brutal reveal of West's psyche".
 Simon Vozick-Levinson of Entertainment Weekly stated that the video should have been more creative and called it offensive, stating that Minaj's appearance was the best part.
 Matthew Perpetua of Rolling Stone commented that the video was morbid, comparing it to "Thriller", though noted that "instead of dancing zombies, he gives us undead, barely dressed and occasionally dismembered models".
 Perpetua called Minaj's appearance "cameo of the year" describing her appearance in the video:

 A screenshot of one of the scenes in the video described as disturbing.
 West rearranges the bodies of two seemingly dead models in a bed with satin sheets.

 "She switches up her delivery repeatedly over the course of 31 bars, veering between cartoonish sweetness and unhinged villainy.
 She dramatizes the jarring dynamic shifts in the clip by appearing as a fanged dominatrix torturing a far more innocent version of herself in a neon pink wig and frilly white dress.
 It's a brilliant visual take on a breathtakingly badass verse, but really, they could've just focused in on her incredible facial expressions and called it a day.
 She's just that entertaining to watch."

 The music video for "Monster" was widely controversial, being banned on MTV.
 Ta-Nehisi Coates of The Atlantic questioned "what would have become of John Mayer, had he cut a video with dead black women strewn about and invoked black women throughout his lyrics in the manner Kanye does" and labeled the video both racist and sexist in nature.
 However, Brandon Soderberg of Spin argues that the video was simply a "surreal response to hip-hop misogyny" and a "knowing provocation", and commented that the video was in fact inspired by horror films.

 Daphne Bramham of the Vancouver Sun commented that "what's entertaining about women in lingerie hanging by their necks on chains?
 What's artful about images of drugged, unconscious women about to be sexually assaulted?"
 Mikhail Lyubansky of the Huffington Post had a negative opinion of the video, stating that the video "not-so-subtly suggests that complete female passivity, lifelessness, and even death are erotic", and interpreted the message of the video as being that "for women, what's sexually desirable is passivity, lifelessness, and death."
 The release of the video was received by American activist Ann Simonton with an internet petition seeking the preemptive removal of the full video from broadcast or promotion, criticizing the video as glorifying sexual violence against women.

-Due to the negative reactions, the video was removed from Kanye West's YouTube channel.
-It is unknown if it violated YouTube's policy against showing gory content or if Vevo took it down for the same reason.